Glendale Pedestrian Accident Lawyer

 No one expects to find themselves on the wrong end of a pedestrian accident.
 Unfortunately, this is an all-too-real risk for Glendale residents every time they leave their homes.

-Pedestrian Accidents occur every day, despite the fact that many people do not think of walking as a dangerous activity.
-Los Angeles is incredibly urban and accessible, and a large portion of the population walks.
-However, pedestrian accidents in Los Angeles and California, in general, are on the rise.
+Pedestrian accidents occur every day, despite the fact that many people do not think of walking as a dangerous activity.
+Glendale is incredibly urban and accessible, and a large portion of the population walks.
+However, pedestrian accidents in general, are on the rise.

 In 2016, 892 pedestrians were killed on California roadways.
 Pedestrian fatalities account for nearly one-quarter of California traffic deaths.
 That’s why the California Office of Traffic Safety (OTS) is making a push for pedestrian safety.